arnemertz/fix/README.md

 # Fix

 A lightweight issue tracker.

-For more on the project check the posts about it on my blog: http://arne-mertz.de/category/fix/
+At least that's the idea.

+This is going to be a project for me to learn and practice techniques, libraries, tools, etc.

+I will blog along and write a developer diary.
+See http://arne-mertz.de/category/fix/ for more info.

-In the current state I won't accept pull requests and issues - obviously.
+In the current state I won't accept pull requests and issues.

-## Dependencies

-See the conanfile.txt for dependencies managed by Conan.

-The acceptance test suite needs some python installations additional to conan:

-    pip install behave
-    pip install pathlib